Why Data Warehousing is Crucial for Becoming a Digital Business

 • End users access it whenever any information is needed

-A good example of a popular BI software is Tableau, an interactive data visualization tool which “supports ad hoc analysis for the everyday user, giving everyone in the business the ability to better see and understand their data.”
-With BI, users can run and publish KPIs and other business metrics in order to understand how data is impacting their organization and how they can respond.
+Having BI tools for data analysis methods can be effective for your digital business.
+An excellent example of a popular BI software is Tableau, an interactive data visualization tool that “supports ad hoc analysis for the everyday user, giving everyone in the business the ability to see better and understand their data.”

 Like our initial discussion on data warehouses above, we can say that BI has three primary functions: